scverse/cookiecutter-scverse/{{cookiecutter.project_name}}/docs/template_usage.md

 To ignore an specific error on a per-case basis, you can add a `# noqa: <rule>[, <rule>, …]` comment to the offending line.
 Specify the rule ID(s) to ignore, with e.g. `# noqa: E731`.
 Check the [Ruff guide][] for reference.

+The `RUF100` check will remove `noqa` IDs that are no longer necessary.
+If you want to add an ID that comes from a tool other than Ruff, add it to Ruff’s [`external = [...]`](https://beta.ruff.rs/docs/settings/#external) setting to prevent `RUF100` from removing it.

-Alternatively, you can disable certain error messages for the entire project.
+You can also disable certain error messages for the entire project.
 To do so, edit the `[tool.ruff]` section in `pyproject.toml` in the root of the repository.
 Add the rule ID(s) you want to ignore and don't forget to add a comment explaining why.